IskanderBlue/Getting-and-Cleaning-Data/codeBook.md

 variableFieldWidth "11"

-variableDefinition "The average of the means of the time domain signals of the body angular velocity derivativ e in the Y-axis direction, which had been normalized and bounded within [-1,1]."
+variableDefinition "The average of the means of the time domain signals of the body angular velocity derivative in the Y-axis direction, which had been normalized and bounded within [-1,1]."

-rangeOfValues      "-0.01320228  to  -0.07680899"
+rangeOfValues      "-0.0768089915604167  to  -0.0132022768074468"

 [,29]